 By the way, should you need to change the length of reports, click on 'Setup' go down to 'Miscellaneous', then select 'Defaults and Variables'.
 Second line down you can input the number of lines per page.
 It may take a little trial and error to get it spot on.
 Continuous stationary normally requires about 66 lines, but it depends on your printer.

-To change the quantity input field, click on 'Setup' on the top menu bar, then go to 'Sales Ledger' (it it might be 'Accounts Receivable' on your system), then select 'Default and Variables'.
+To change the price each input field, click on 'Setup' on the top menu bar, then go to 'Sales Ledger' (it it might be 'Accounts Receivable' on your system), then select 'Settings'.
 A small notice box will appear, just click on 'OK' button.
-The second input field from the bottom 'Invoice/Credit Note 'Qty' input format' is the one you need.
+The second input field from the bottom 'Invoice/Credit Note 'Each' input format' is the one you need.
 I suggest you enter the value '9999999.999'.
 Then click on OK button to save.

 It could be the line is not visible because it's outside of the invoice design window.
-Increase the page size.
+Increase the page size or the size of the header or footer.
 This will change the visible size of the invoice design window, so if the line was out of the window, it should appear when you increase the size of the form.
 Don't forget to put the page size back to where it was before you save the layout.I created my own invoice layout but the accounts system doesn't use it when I print an invoice?

 The Adminsoft advert can only be moved or deleted if you purchase a Software Registration Key.
 This can be done from our web site.I made a mistake when creating a sales invoice, I can I go back and change it?